Classic Chicken Noodle Soup

-As a child, my mama made a big pot of creamy chicken noodle soup during the winters and whenever I was sick.
-It was just straight up comfort.
-I would take a bowl of that any day of the week and twice on Sundays.
-She would flavor up the broth and thicken it so it was so rich and creamy before adding in egg noodles, lots of chicken and veggies.
+As a child, my mama made a big pot of chicken noodle soup during the winters and whenever I was sick.
+It was just straight up comfort, boos.
+I would take a bowl of it any day of the week and twice on Sundays.
+She would flavor up the broth and thicken it so it had body before adding in egg noodles, lots of chicken, and veggies.
+This is her chicken noodle soup recipe, just the way she made it.

 This post may contain affiliate links.
 Read our disclosure policy.

-1. Melt 4 tablespoons of butter in a large pot over medium heat.
+1. Melt butter in a large pot over medium heat and add the veggies

 4.91 from 20 votes